-Indicate by check mark whether the registrant is company.
-See the definitions of "large accelerated filer, 1 0 1 0 Large accelerated filer $\boxtimes$ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check accounting standards provided pursuant to Section 13(a $\hfill\Box$ 0 s elected not to use the extended transition period for complying with any new or revised financial Indicate by check mark whether the registrant is a second vector $\square$ No $\square$ shell company (as defined in Rule 12b-2 of the Exchange Act).
-As of November 19, 2021, there were 224,956,059 shares of the registrant's o common stock outstanding.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by chec accounting standards provided pursuant to Section 13(a - elected not to use the extended transition period f for complying with any new or revised financial Indicate by check mark whether the registrant is a shell company (as defined i n Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵 As of November 19, 2021, there were 224,956,059 shares of the registrant's c ommon stock outstanding.
 2